 How to choose a pair of hiking footwear?

 When it comes to choosing the right hiking shoes, then you should forget about looks, flashy deals or recommendations of your friend.
 Since the right shoes will keep keep you stable and comfortable while hiking on tough terrains otherwise you will end up grinding your teeth with blisters on your feet.
+For more choices, see our article on top vegan hiking boots to give you sound options.

 You should make a choice between different types of hiking shoes on the basis of the load that you are carrying and the terrain you plan to hike on.
 Here is a list of some popular hiking shoes and some tips on how to choose the most suitable for you: